 This course consists of the following modules:

 From the day you purchase the course, you will have 12 months access to the online study platform.
 As the course is self-paced you can decide how fast or slow the training goes, and are able to complete the course in stages, revisiting the training at any time.

-Successful candidates will be awarded a certificate for Machine Learning – Python Programming: From Beginner to Intermediate.
+Successful candidates will be awarded a certificate in Machine Learning – Python Programming: From Beginner to Intermediate.

 Learners must be age 16 or over and should have a basic understanding of the English Language, numeracy, literacy, and ICT.

-A course which is suitable for beginners learning Python.
-Here you will learn to write the Python programs, carry out text processing as well as to apply simple machine learning concepts.
+Once you successfully complete the course in Machine Learning – Python Programming: From Beginner to Intermediate, you will gain an accredited qualification that will prove your expertise in Python programming.
+You can use this certification to get a high-paying job, incentives or even a promotion.
 At the end of this course you will gain a high level of knowledge about Python and the ability to use it in your place of work.
 A career with bright prospects await you with the completion of this course.
 This course is not targeted at any specific trade, hence it will enable you to enter into related job positions available in the industry and will provide you with the skills and knowledge which are necessary to use Python in your place of work.